 ● Drowsiness and fatigue

-Marijuana is classified as a controlled substance in the United States by federal law.
+THC largely comes from marijuana, which is a controlled substance in the United States by federal law.
 Prior to 2018, hemp and marijuana were considered the same thing.

 However, in 2018, Congress lifted the prohibition on hemp derived CBD, and other hemp derived products.
-This made CBD legal.
+This made CBD legal within the US.
 They distinguished a difference between hemp and marijuana.